 - Memory stabilization and neuroprotective effects [11,12]*

 This is the type of Maca we are currently selling.
-It is Certified Organic, 100% pure raw root powder.
+It is Certified Organic, 100% pure raw black Maca root powder.

 This type has been found to be the best at increasing energy levels.*

-It also is especially good for men’s sexual support.* The variant of Black Maca appears to be the most effective at protecting the genitals of all the maca colors.*
+It also is especially good for supporting men’s performance in the bedroom.* The variant of Black Maca appears to be the most effective at protecting the genitals of all the Maca colors.*

 We do not want to ignore the ladies though and are looking into obtaining Red Maca which seems to be better for them as well as for male prostate health in general.

-That being said, woman will certainly benefit from consuming black maca, especially in regards to sustaining their energy levels as well as the other effects mentioned above for all the colors.
+That being said, women will certainly benefit from consuming Black Maca, especially in regards to sustaining their energy levels as well as the other effects mentioned above for all the colors.

 The Differences Between Gelatinized and Raw?

-Gelatinized maca is just lightly cooked.
-Unfortunately, this process does degrade a lot of the amino acids so nutritionally, it is not as good as that of the raw.
+Gelatinized Maca is just lightly roasted.
+Unfortunately, this process can degrade the amino acids so nutritionally, it is not as good as that of the raw.

-Studies have found that dosages as small as 1 tsp can have an effect on people so you can certainly experiment with smaller then the minimum dose.
-Some people appear to be very sensitive with maca and can get the benefits on a lower dose.
+Studies have found that dosages as small as 1 tsp can have an effect on people so you can certainly experiment with smaller than the minimum dose.
+Some people appear to be very sensitive with Maca and can get the benefits on a lower dose.

 We, however, wish for it to be used as it is traditionally used, that of a supplemental food source.
 And because of its raw form, more is needed then would be the case with an extract.
 As always, experiment and find what works for you.

-As far as can be discerned so far, their is no know contraindications when consuming Maca.
+As far as can be discerned so far, there is no know contraindications when consuming Maca.
 More scientific testing is of course needed to make sure this is so.

-The only drug interaction we found was in a study done, “…with sexual dysfunction resulting from use of SSRIs (selective serotonin re-uptake inhibitors: citalopram, duloxetine, excitalopram, fluoxamine, sertraline, peroxetine, or venlafaxine) to treat depression…The 16 in both dosing groups combined showed an increase in scores for libido (14).”
+The only drug interaction we found was in a study done, “…with ED resulting from the use of SSRIs (selective serotonin reuptake inhibitors) to treat depression…The 16 in both dosing groups combined showed an increase in scores for libido (14).”